Eben-Success/demo-repo/README.md

 # Demo-repo

 My first Github demo

+## Description

-This is my first github demo tutorial from youtube video
+This repo is my first tutorial on how to use Github to store and retrieve codes, and many more.